 French Onion Soup

-This deliciously retro French recipe is an absolute classic and wonderful warming to enjoy in the winter.
+This deliciously retro French onion soup recipe from Tim Hayward is an absolute classic and a wonderfully warming dish to enjoy in the winter.

 1. Peel the onions and shred them as finely as you can.